openvinotoolkit/open_model_zoo/demos/python_demos/object_detection_demo_faceboxes/README.md

 # Object Detection FaceBoxes Demo

-This demo showcases Object Detection with FaceBoxes.
-The task is to identify objects as axis-aligned boxes in an image.
+This demo showcases Face Detection with FaceBoxes.
+The task is to identify faces as axis-aligned boxes in an image.

 ## How It Works